-33. Give garden gates a new lease of life with paint the colour of blooms
+49. Give garden gates a new lease of life with paint the color of blooms

-Painting a garden gate in a bright and playful colour is a simple way to bring life into your outdoor space.
-Fresh, modern and cheap to do, using a bold colour is one of the easiest ways to nicely interrupt a pared back garden design that deserves a bit more oomph.
+Painting a garden gate in a bright and playful color is a simple way to bring life into your outdoor space.
+Fresh, modern and cheap to do, using a bold color is one of the easiest ways to nicely interrupt a pared-back garden design that deserves a bit more oomph.

-34. Add colour to a deck to complement your planting
+50. Add color to a deck to complement your planting

-The similar lines of both the garden fencing and the containers (on wheels might we point out) brings continuity to this design and adds a bit of depth to what is quite a simple display.
-From the materials, to the planting itself, it's a feast for the eyes and ideal to bring even an awkward garden corner to life.
+The similar lines of both the garden fencing and the containers (on wheels might we point out) brings continuity to this design and adds depth to what is quite a simple display.
+From the materials, to the planting itself, it's a feast for the eyes and ideal to bring even just a small garden on wheels to life.

 Outdoor living spaces aren't just reserved to those in very warm climates.
 And you can create one easily, no matter what size garden you have.
 It should be inviting, stylish and super comfortable, of course, so that you can wile away the hours in front of your outdoor projector or with a magazine in hand.
-Use different colours on fencing or walls to create separate zones for your outdoor living room.
-White is a good backdrop for lounging areas that you want to feel bright and sunny, while deep greens are good for more of a zen space, perfect for yoga and the likes.
-Use rich shades, such as blue or aubergine, to create more atmosphere during long summer evenings, and brights like red, orange or yellow will add instant energy.
+Use different colors on fencing or walls to create separate areas for your outdoor living room.
+White is a good backdrop for lounging areas where you want to feel bright and sunny, while deep greens are good for more of a zen space, perfect for yoga and the likes.
+Use rich shades, such as blue or eggplant, to create more atmosphere during long summer evenings, and brights like red, orange or yellow will add instant energy.

-37. Colour block in bright colours to exaggerate space
+53. Color block in brights to exaggerate space

 Getting arty in a small garden goes a long way, and the proof is in this stunning patio floor.
 The terrazzo print was simply created using masonry paint, and toothbrushes, but the effect is second to none.
-For what is such a simple painting hack, it adds instant colour, energy and interest, and is much more affordable than pulling up old patio tiles and replacing them.
-Head over to our resident terrazzo painting queen's Instagram page @emilysmith30 for more inspo.
+For what is such a simple painting hack, it adds instant color, energy and interest, and is much more affordable than pulling up old patio tiles and replacing them.

-Well positioned lighting can completely transform your garden space, adding the final touch to a seating or dining area, or highlighting beautiful planting spots and other areas of your outdoor space at night.
+Well-positioned lighting can completely transform your garden or patio area, adding the final touch to a seating or dining area, or highlighting beautiful planting spots and other areas of your outdoor space at night.
 There are endless garden lighting ideas to try for all types of gardens and outdoor spaces.
 Consider the kind of atmosphere you'd like to create and choose your outdoor lighting accordingly.
-Perhaps you like the relaxed, boho vibe that is easily achieved by hanging some festoon lights and accessorising with tea lights and lanterns?
+Perhaps you like the relaxed, boho vibe that is easily achieved by hanging some festoon lights and accessorizing with tea lights and lanterns?

 One of the most Midsummer Night's Dream-esque garden ideas going, plus, using solar lighting in your garden is a really eco-friendly and economical way to bring more light to your space come sundown.
 Fairy lights, like these solar powered fairy lights from Cox & Cox (opens in new tab) are so easy to style in all types of garden space, big and small.
 Discreet yet really effective, hang them loosely within your tree canopy, over a balcony railing or running through containers in a smaller spot and enjoy.

-If you're ready to take your outdoor living room to the next level, and if you have the room, adding a living pod like this one is the next jump.
+If you're ready to take your outdoor living to the next level, and if you have the room, adding a living pod like this one is the next jump.
 With more structure, it's a surefire way to create an outside space that's perfect for relaxing and having a laugh in, with the whole family.
-Choosing a building that is beautiful and contemporary in structure is key for this modern garden idea to ensure that you create a refined finish, while you should make sure that it's weather resistant too so you have shelter when you need it, and to make it last for years to come.
+Choosing a building that is beautiful and contemporary in structure is key for this look is to ensure that you create a refined finish, while you should make sure that it's weather-resistant too so you have shelter when you need it, and to make it last for years to come.

 Yours doesn't need to be enormous, or made from glass.
 Many are often made with plastic sheeting, simply to help trap the heat of the sun inside.
-Whichever structure you choose, you have the potential to grow lots of veggies and new floral additions for your garden in quick time.
+Whichever structure you choose, you have the potential to do lots of vegetable gardening and to grow new floral additions for your garden in quick time.
 And should you want to conceal a not-so-gorgeous plastic greenhouse, just up your planting game!

 A few of our faves to grow from the inside include tomatoes, peas, squash, mushrooms and more, but you really have no limits.
 While outside, take on a little invasive Ivy, Jasmine and the like to cover your greenhouse in style.